Arthur-portfolio/.github/profile/README.md

-Welcome to Arthur's (A.K.A.
-GYM) portfolio!
+Welcome to Arthur's (GYM) portfolio!